-Research is an important component of graduate studies.
-Specific research requirements and activities are defined by each degree program specifically.
+Research is an important component of graduate study.
+Specific research requirements and activities are defined by each degree program.

 The Office of Sponsored Programs is responsible for protecting university interests through the review of sponsored project proposals to non-university sources, contract and grant award review and negotiation, administration of award funds, and policy and procedure initiation and implementation.

 All research conducted by faculty, staff, or students that involves human subjects must be reviewed and approved by the Human Subjects Committee (also known as the Institutional Review Board or IRB).
 All research conducted by faculty, staff, or students that involves animals must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
 Graduate student research to fulfill course, thesis, or dissertation requirements is also subject to this regulation when animal or human subjects are used.

 The Office of Sponsored Programs encourages all students to meet with their advisor if they intend to do research with humans or animals.
 Human subject research can include something as simple as an interview or survey.
 Failure to obtain approval by the IRB or IACUC before beginning a research project can be grounds for rejecting a thesis or dissertation and constitutes a serious breach of academic research ethics and federal law.